6 Types of Euthanasia: Is It Ever Justified?

 We have covered the definitions of the varieties of euthanasia (active and passive, voluntary, non-voluntary and involuntary) and the types of suicide.
 It is important to know terms relating to the natural end of a human life.
 We should also be familiar with the soothing and deceptive terms often used by pro-euthanasia groups.

-Not All End-of-Life Care is Morally Wrong
+Not All Allowance of Death Is Morally Wrong

 It is crucial to note that not all cases of letting a patient pass away by withholding care that may otherwise extend their life are considered euthanasia, and thus may not be considered morally unacceptable.
 Natural death means allowing a person to die in comfort and peace by withholding excessive or heroic treatment that would only cause pain and lengthen the person’s lifespan by a modest or insignificant amount.
 Note that if medical professionals withheld the same treatment from a person in the same circumstances whose lifespan would be significantly lengthened by these measures, they would instead be committing passive euthanasia.
 Food, water, and oxygen must be provided during the person’s progression to natural death, because they are the right of every human being.